Electrical-Extrusion/sprint-4/Objective 3 - Reliability and Common Protocols.md

 *Whiteboarding should include this information!
-Ethernet happens on the physical layer
-Note that all of the protocols we're worried about are in the 'moving data around' layers*
+Ethernet isn't included in this diagram but belongs on the Data Link layer Note that all of the protocols we're worried about are in the 'moving data around' layers*
 ![enter image description here](https://lh3.googleusercontent.com/VlhP4wEeA5VqVRrgEqmUoECuTq28G9UFdMcRQZuTwu0GJSJqaNHFYhWLR1-xOeIY9nxg5LAs63Y)